marreddysainikhilreddy/ML-Algos/README.md

 # ML-Algos
-This repository contains the machine learning algorithms.
+This repository contains the machine learning Techniques and algorithms.